Plan, Execute and Enjoy !

 POLLYWOG SAIL - The natural expansion of the Pollywog tender.
 The unique aspect of the design is the foldable mast and boom, which all fits in the hull for transport.
 With a removable daggerboard and a flip-up rudder, the boat can be beached easily.
 Hull speed is about 6 mph, but with one occupant expect sailing excitement.
 The sail is home made of white polytarp material, and should provide many seasons of enjoyment at very little cost.
 Download the folding mast plans for free on the website.
 (Apr 2009)

 QUAD - A 4 module, 11 foot long, multi-purpose boat.
 Primarily designed as a 2 occupant canoe, it can also be used as a 3 module motorized skiff.
 All 4 modules nest to allow transport in any truck or suv.
 Wide and stable, yet smooth through the water, it is easy to construct, and costs less than $150.
-Total empty weight is less than 60 pounds.
+Total empty weight is about 50 pounds.
 Ruggedly built, goes anywhere, and because it seats two, you won't be alone.
+(Sept 2013)

 SIMPLE 9 - A kayak like, 3 module portable boat.
 Constructed of lightweight plywood, it weighs only 40 pounds.
 It's 9 foot length and 30 inch beam give it good performance and stability in the water.
 It gets it name from what it is: Simple-Inexpensive-Multipurpose-Portable-Lightweight-Easy to build.
 An ideal starter boat for all ages.
 Fits in most cars and all trucks and suv's.
 The plans are FREE.
 (Nov 2010)